labsyspharm/vae-paper/README.md

 conda activate morphaeus-paper

 ```

-If conda is not already installed, you can download it by following the instructions provided [here](https://docs.anaconda.com/miniconda/).

 To browse the Jupyter notebooks, change directories to the `src` folder and activate Jupyter Lab with the following command: